webprogramming260/startup-example/README.md

 - **HTML pages** - Two HTML page that represent the ability to login and vote.
 - **Links** - The login page automatically links to the voter page.
 The voter page contains links for every voting choice.
 - **Text** - Each of the voting choices is represented by a textual description.
-- **Images** - I used a link image to clearly indicate navigation to the voter artifact.
+- **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
 - **Login** - Input box and submit button for login.
 - **Database** - The voting choices represent data pulled from the database.
 - **WebSocket** - The count of voting results represent the tally of realtime votes.